NoLiD/Disquo/README.md

 - bootstrapify
     - use bootstrap modal for endpoint selector
-    - convert types and entities to list-groups
-        - use hover and selection response
         - bring back the tooltips
-    - use bootstrap badge mechanism with glyphicon rather than xIcon.png

             - see if bootstrap popovers can have structured content
                 - if not, ask stackoverflow how to get bla
+    - use bootstrap badge mechanism with glyphicon rather than xIcon.png

 - predicate view pane
     - mock hardcoded visual graph svg using d3